dangtuanhuy/assembla-to-jira-migration/README.md

 ### External ticket/comment links

 In the Assembla ticket description and comment body, we might have embedded (external) ticket links that have to be converted to the Jira format.

+IMPORTANT: In order to be able to resolve links to external projects, all external projects which are sharing this data need to have been migrated up to but NOT including this step.
+Once all relevant projects have been migrated to this point, then it is possible to proceed.

 These tickets can only be resolved using existing dumps files (`data/jira/:space-name/jira-tickets.csv` and `data/jira/:space-name/jira-comments.csv`) from previous migrations that are indicated in the `.env` file as follows: